Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 Risk reduction for women:

-- Speak with your doctor about of the advantages and disadvantages of risk-reducing mastectomy.
+- Speak with your doctor about the advantages and disadvantages of risk-reducing mastectomy.

-- Research has shown that risk-reducing mastectomy can lower the risk for breast cancer in high risk women by about 90%.
-Despite this, mastectomy has not been shown to help high risk women live longer.
+- Research shows that risk-reducing mastectomy can lower the chance of developing breast cancer in high-risk women by about 90 percent.
+Mastectomy has not been shown to help high-risk women live longer.

-- Even after mastectomies, some breast tissue-and therefore some breast cancer risk remains.
+- Because some breast tissue remains after mastectomy, some breast cancer risk also remains.

-- Speak with your doctor about the benefits and risks of tamoxifen or other estrogen-blocking drugs to reduce breast cancer risk.
-The benefits and risks may be different for women with vs. mutations.
-Research on the benefit of these drugs to reduce breast cancer risk in women with mutations has been mixed.
+- Speak with your doctor about the benefits and risks of tamoxifen or other estrogen-blocking drugs to reduce your breast cancer risk.
+The benefits and risks may be different for women with BRCA1 or BRCA2 mutations.
+Research on the benefit of these drugs to reduce breast cancer risk in women with BRCA1 mutations has been mixed.

 - Beginning at age 35, learn how to do breast self-exams to check for breast changes.

-- Beginning at age 35, have a doctor examine your breasts every 12 months.
+- Beginning at age 35, have a doctor examine your chest every 12 months.

-- Beginning at age 50, consider annual (especially for men with mutations).
+- Beginning at age 50, consider an annual mammogram (especially for men with BRCA2 mutations).

-- Women with dense breasts on should be counseled on the risks and benefits of additional breast screening.
+- Women with dense breasts identified by a mammogram should be counseled on the risks and benefits of additional breast screening.

 - Digital mammograms benefit young women and women with dense breasts.

-- () can increase cancer detection and lower the chances of additional call backs.
+- Tomosynthesis (3D mammography) can increase cancer detection and lower the chances of additional call backs.

 Updated: 02/06/2022